Benefits for prisoners of war and their dependants

 For the purposes of certain Australian Government payments, a person is eligible for POW benefits if they were interned by the military forces of Japan, Germany, Italy or their allies during World War 2; or by the military forces of North Korea during the Korean War.

-The benefits available depend on which of the following groups the POW or dependant belongs to:
+All former POWs who served with the Australian armed forces are eligible for an official commemoration at their site of interment.
+Further benefits can depend on which of the following groups the POW or dependant belongs to:

 - veteran POWs

 This group comprises those Australian veterans who were interned by: